-For paid and unpaid research positions, contact Donna Kaplan (saraujo@lifespan.org) to initiate the hiring process.
+For paid and unpaid research positions, contact the Department Research Administrators to initiate the hiring process.
 The hiring process can take up to 1 month.

 Who do I contact for an access request?

 Requests for Pediatric research staff to obtain a Lifespan ID, a Lifespan email address, access to a share drive, access to LifeChart or any other Lifespan application or program can be requested by going into the IS Intranet Page and completing an IAM request on behalf of new hires.